 Their lead time was listed at 2–4 weeks, and I got it back in about four weeks.
 The customer service and overall process was excellent, which is has been hard to find recently for me.
 I’ve had my share of frustrating experiences (not naming names), but Vulcan?
 I’d recommend them without hesitation.

-The optic cut was flawless, zero fitment issues with the Romeo X Pro which had a Leupold DPP footprint, and the machining was so clean it looked like it came from the factory.
+The optic cut was flawless, zero fitment issues with the Vortex Defender XL or Romeo X which both use a Leupold DPP footprint, and the machining was so clean it looked like it came from the factory.
 The Cerakote finish was just as good, giving the slide a refreshed, uniform look while.
 They delivered exactly what I had envisioned.

 FN 509 Barrel/Compensator Kit